iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

 # Experiment Management

-⚠️ This feature is only available in DVC 2.0 ⚠️
+⚠️ This feature is available since DVC 2.0 ⚠️

 Data science and ML are iterative processes that require a large number of attempts to reach a certain level of a metric.
 Experimentation is part of the